 Although in all likelihood, it's an accidental fact that none of the early popes after Peter was christened Peter (the practice of taking one's name on the assumption of the papacy was first mentioned in the 6th century).
 The "Prophecy of Malachy" (first mentioned in the 16th century, ascribed to a 12th century monk) provides a list of 112 popes, the last of which is called Peter the Roman, so it would not have been a reason not to choose a man called Peter as pope or for a pope not to take the name Peter on accession if he would not have been No. 112 on a list of popes starting with the first one mentioned in the "prophecy".

 Note that this doesn't hold for Antipopes, people claiming to be the true pope without the support of the Vatican.
 Several of them have declared themselves Peter II.
 Plenty of Patriarchs (the Eastern Orthodox version of popes) have been named Peter.

-After Pope John XXIII was deposed at the beginning of the 15th century, popes avoided that name.
+After the original Pope John XXIII was deposed at the beginning of the 15th century, popes avoided that name.
 That is, until Cardinal Roncalli chose the same name and number in the 20th century.

 This is the most likely reason nobody outside Spain and Latin America names children Jesus.
 Likely the only reason it's acceptable in those countries is that "Jesús" is the proper rendering of "Joshua" as well, meaning that there are multiple famous Jesuses in the Spanish Bible — hence, the name by itself is considered nothing too special.
 To distinguish the Son of God in Spanish, one refers to Jesucristo (Jesus Christ).
 The tradition of using Latin in the Catholic church is likely to blame for Jesus himself not simply being known as Joshua elsewhere.